SrJohnathan/SrJohnathan/README.md

 Hi, I'm Antonio Johnathan, a passionate front-end and back-end developer, self-taught from Brazil

-- 🔭 I’m currently working on [renderless-components](https://github.com/timelessco/renderless-components)
+- 🔭 I’m currently working on bots for whatsapp
 - 🌱 I’m currently learning Flutter
-- 👯 I’m looking to collaborate on [Github Readme Stats](https://github.com/SrJohnathan/github-readme-stats)
+- 👯 I’m looking to collaborate on open source projects

 **Languages and Tools:**